bids-standard/bids-error-examples/README.md

 ## Error Annotation

-Errors are described in human-readable for under the `# BIDS Error` heading at the end of each dataset's `README` file.
+Errors are described in human-readable form under the `# BIDS Error` heading at the end of each dataset's `README` file.